superjax/inertial_sense_ros/README.md

 Topics are enabled and disabled using parameters.
 By default, only the `ins/` topic is published to save processor time in serializing unecessary messages.
 - `ins/`(nav_msgs/Odometry)
-    - full 12-DOF measurements from onboard estimator (NED frame)
+    - full 12-DOF measurements from onboard estimator (pose portion is from inertial to body, twist portion is in body frame)
 - `imu/`(sensor_msgs/Imu)
     - Raw Imu measurements from IMU1 (NED frame)
 - `gps/`(inertial_sense/GPS)